Natural Language Generation (NLG) is the process of using artificial intelligence to generate language for various purposes.

 Currently, highly automatic AI-based generation is not suitable for commercial scenarios - here, input is usually high-volume and heterogenous.

-Therefore, rule-based systems or hybrid systems that combine rules and NLG techniques currently prevail in both quality and scalability because:
+Therefore, hybrid systems (such as Textengine) that combine rules and NLG techniques currently prevail in both quality and scalability because:

 Future developments might look at more situated language generation where environment, style and personality impact the generated text.
 This would enable chatbots to adapt to certain slang or a tone of voice that is suitable for their human vis-a-vis.
 Researches are also pouring a lot of focus into social media research where non-canonical language examples (slang, irony, etc.) are widely available.
 Non-canonical language poses an even bigger challenge when generating natural language.